NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 190 > 200
 - 5B made high
+- 2B
-- 2B hitbox appears one frame sooner; hit direction changed slightly to assist follow ups
+  - Hitbox appears one frame sooner
+  - Hit direction changed slightly to assist follow ups
+- 2B(B)
+  - First hit launches
-- 2B(B) first hit launches and damaged increased from 8,10 > 12,14
+  - Damaged increased from 8,10 > 12,14
 - 2B(A) changed to be 6A(A)
+- 6A
+  - Hits twice
-- 6A hits twice; damage is distributed between the two hits; can hold 8 during startup to do flip
+  - Damage is distributed between the two hits
+  - Can hold 8 during startup to do flip
+- 6B(B)
+  - Damage increase from 12 to 15
-- 6B(B) damage: 12 > 15; recovery reduced by 9 frames; slightly more lift
+  - Recovery reduced by 9 frames
+  - Slightly more lift
+- 6BB(B)
+  - Damage increased from 12 to 20
-- 6BB(B) damage: 12 > 20; hitbox appears one frame sooner
+  - Hitbox appears one frame sooner
 - 4A window improved
 - 4B low crushes two frames earlier
+- Act4A
-- Act4A appears above 14 frames faster, activation is unblockable and unsubbable; hitboxes are bigger and better placed; moves quicker
+  - Appears above 14 frames faster
+  - Activation is unblockable and unsubbable
+  - Hitboxes are bigger and better placed
+  - Moves quicker
 - 8A needles have slightly more lift
+- RA
-- RA does not have to complete a run animation loop first; projectiles appear one frame later
+  - Does not have to complete a run animation loop first
+  - Projectiles appear one frame later
+- JA
-- JA spawns 5 needles instead of 10, holding each needle drains 6 chakra per frame instead of 3 (was pairs before)
+  - Spawns 5 needles instead of 10
+  - Holding each needle drains 6 chakra per frame instead of 3 (was pairs before)
 - 5X hitbox appears 4 frames earlier
+- 2X
+  - Stomp turns back turned around
+  - Needles lift
-- 2X stomp turns back turned around; needles lift; TOD no longer possible
+  - Touch-of-death combo no longer possible
 - GRKnJ changed to be a mid from a high
 - Flip has five additional frames of recovery